-For those of you who haven't stumbled over these earth-shattering revelations, the flap is all about the discovery of some ancient handwritten documents.
+For those of you who missed the excitement, the flap was all about the discovery of some ancient handwritten documents.
 Scientific analysis, namely carbon dating, which seems to be acceptable to the more fundamental elements of the church only when the results fit existing ideology, has dated the documents to the Fourth Century A.D., somewhere between 300 and 400.
-Iraenaeus, one of the early Church 'important persons' mentions the existence of such a document, but this is the first time a document that could be the one he mentioned has actually surfaced.
+Iraenaeus, one of the early Church 'important persons' mentions the existence of such a document, but this is the first time a document has actually surfaced that could be the one he mentioned.

-The issue that has the news media drooling is that this document portrays Judas Iscariot, the disciple who betrayed Jesus to the Roman/Jewish authorities, as a hero.
+The issue that had the news media drooling is that this document portrays Judas Iscariot, the disciple who betrayed Jesus to the Roman/Jewish authorities, not as a villain but as a hero.
 The document opens with "The secret account of the revelation that Jesus spoke in conversation with Judas Iscariot during a week three days before he celebrated Passover," and goes on to claim that Judas did what he did at the request of Jesus who told him that he "would exceed all the others."